Legionella Disease: Hot & Cold Water Tanks

-How it is contracted, the symptoms of infection from legionella, and steps that should be taken to prevent contracting the illness.
-We will discuss the dangers of legionnaires disease in the plumbing systems.
+How legionella control how it is contracted, the symptoms of infection from legionella, and steps that should be taken to prevent contracting the illness.
+We will discuss the dangers of legionnaires disease in plumbing systems.

 What is Legionnaires disease?

-Legionella bacteria is commonly found in water but can be found at higher levels as a result of warmer, or cooler, temperatures.
+Legionella bacteria is commonly found in cold water storage tanks but can be found at higher levels as a result of warmer, or cooler, water temperatures.
 The bacteria multiply in hot and cold water storage tanks when the temperature is between 20-45°C.

-The bacterium will survive in low temperatures and are inactive below 20°C, and will die at 60°C.
+The bacterium will survive in low temperatures are inactive below 20°C, and will die at 60°C.